Submitting to The Mercury

 The Mercury publishes op-ed submissions in an effort to reflect a wide variety of campus perspectives.
-Topics or the opinion reflected in the op-ed should be relevant to a college audience.
-The Mercury reserves the right to reject any submission and to edit op-eds for accuracy, clarity, spelling, grammar, style, length or to make them free from libel.
+Topics or the opinion reflected in the op-ed should be relevant to a college or local audience.
+Apart from your name and photo, personal info will not be published.
+The Mercury reserves the right to reject any submission and to edit op-eds for clarity, brevity, accuracy and to prevent libel.
+Email op-eds to email@example.com.

 Space in the opinion section is limited.
 As such, when members of the UTD community wish to write a rebuttal to a previously published opinion piece, submissions will be accepted on a first-come, first-serve basis.
 After pitch meetings, The Mercury will put out an announcement on social media detailing all the columnist opinions that will be running that cycle, and offer the opportunity to readers to write a counter.
 After that, publication will follow the “back-and-forth” rule.
 For example, say John wants to write an opinion piece; an announcement is put out on social media in advance, and Jane reaches out to write a counterargument to be published in the same issue.
 After the issue is published, John decides Jane brought up points he would like to address in a follow-up rebuttal; Bill, meanwhile, decides to write a rebuttal for John’s original piece, since he feels there are ways Jane’s argument can be supplemented.
 After these pieces are published, however, John cannot write a response to Bill, nor can Jane or Bill write another response to John’s second piece.
 The discussion has gone back and forth; after that, it’s time to make space for other opinions and discussions.